Museums & Galleries

 However, there's still plenty more to see…

-Plymouth also has smaller, historic 'museums' and attractions such as the Elizabethan and Merchant's Houses, Mayflower Museum and Smeatons Tower as well as a host of wonderful art galleries, including Peninsular Arts, Radiant Gallery and Plymouth Arts Centre to name a few.
+Plymouth also has smaller, historic 'museums' and attractions such as the Elizabethan and Merchant's Houses, Mayflower Museum and Smeatons Tower as well as a host of wonderful art galleries, including Peninsular Arts and Plymouth Arts Centre to name a few.

 Many of these are situated around the historic Barbican or in the city centre.
 You will find classic and contemporary artwork from both local and national artists to suit all tastes and budgets.